Azure/azure-iot-sdk-java/major version upgrade migration guide.md

 - Reduced access levels to classes and methods that were never intended to be public where possible.
 - Device/ModuleClient method "registerConnectionStatusChangeCallback" has been renamed to "setConnectionStatusChangeCallback".
 - Several callback interfaces and methods have been renamed to fix the spelling of callback from "CallBack" to "Callback".
+- ```ModuleClient.createFromEnvironment(...)``` APIs now require a unix domain socket implementation to be provided, rather than the SDK providing one.
+A sample [here](./device/iot-device-samples/unix-domain-socket-sample) demonstrates one such implementation that can be provided.

 ## IoT hub Service Client